LeosDisciple/rest_php/README.md

 # rest_php
-How to build a REST API with PHP
+How to build a REST APIs with PHP